Colt Canada C7: United Kingdom

 Royal Marines from 43 Commando Fleet Protection Group with L119A1 rifles fitted with CQB upper receivers in 2014 (five years prior to the L119 being adopted by the Royal Marines as a whole).

 Pathfinder Platoon soldier with L119A1 rifle fitted with a CQB upper receiver in 2018.

 Royal Marine from 40 Commando with L119A1 carbine in 2021.

 During the SFW trials, the C8 outperformed both the Heckler & Koch G36 and the SIG SG551.
 The C8SFW was subsequently adopted in 2000 under the designation, L119A1.

-Use of the C8 has expanded to include, among others, the original SAS and SBS, the Special Forces Support Group, the Pathfinder Platoon of 16 Air Assault Brigade, Royal Military Police Close Protection teams and MoD Police.
+Use of the C8 has expanded to include, among others, the SAS and SBS, the Special Forces Support Group, the Pathfinder Platoon of 16 Air Assault Brigade, Royal Military Police Close Protection teams and MoD Police.
 Most weapons are now fitted with Knights Armaments Rail Adapter System handguards (that hold zero on the top and the bottom rails) and Picatinny rail flat-top upper receivers.
 The muzzle velocity and effective range are stated as 895 m/s and 550 m with a 400 mm (15.7") barrel and 790 m/s and 250 m with a 254 mm (10.0") CQB barrel.

 Most users fit Trijicon ACOG 4×32 sights with CQB reflex attachment, but other sights are used.
 Various lasers, lights, foregrips and other attachments are used.
 Surefire 4-prong flash hiders are generally fitted, and suppressors are available.
 The standard Canadian bayonet is issued but rarely used.
 Coloured furniture is becoming commonplace.
 The United Kingdom prefers polymer magazines to metal ones on grounds of weight and reliability and has now standardised on these for all C8 and operational SA80 users, with well over a million magazines purchased.
 Many weapons are fitted with the L17A1 underslung 40 mm grenade launcher (UGL), the UK designation for the Heckler & Koch AG-C/EGLM.
 Detachable shoulder stocks are available for stand-alone use of the UGL.

 43 Commando Fleet Protection Group replaced their L85A2 rifles with the C8 in 2016.
 In 2019, The Times reported that the C8 would become the standard-issue rifle of the Royal Marines replacing the SA80.

 In July 2013, the British Ministry of Defence contracted Colt Canada for a £2.8 million mid-life upgrade of the L119A1 carbines used by the United Kingdom Special Forces.
 Subsequently, from 2014 the L119A1 was upgraded to the L119A2.
 There are two L119A2 variants: The standard Carbine with a 400 mm barrel and CQB (Close Quarter Battle) with a 254 mm barrel.
 The CQB variant has seen the most widespread use.
 Both L119A2 variants feature a custom integrated upper receiver (IUR) with rails that hold zero all around, a lighter profile barrel, straight gas tubes, Geissele trigger, SureFire 4-prong flash hider, a tan coloured Magpul 6 position collapsible CRT buttstock, Ergo pistol grip, and ambidextrous controls.